Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Regenerative medicine that good is going to change society, I think."

 "Yeah.
 Mebbe jus’ as much as better color vision an’ all the other unlocked bits we’re gonna start seeing crop up en masse here in the next few years.
-The trials are goin’ super well…"
+The trials are goin’ super well..."

 "Yes.
 Leemu seems to have made a full recovery."